ayushtiwari/ayushtiwari.github.io/README.md

 # new-portfolio
-This is the code for my new portfolio page which will be up soon.
+This is the repository for my new portfolio page which will be up soon.